simeononsecurity/simeononsecurity.ch/content/articles/next-gen-firewalls_-features-you-can't-ignore-for-your-business/index.en.md

 6. **User Activity Monitoring**: Next-Gen Firewalls enable organizations to monitor user activity and enforce user-based policies.
 This helps in preventing unauthorized access, detecting insider threats, and ensuring compliance with regulatory requirements.

 Next-Gen Firewalls offer a comprehensive set of features that address the evolving cybersecurity challenges faced by businesses today.
-By using these features, organizations can enhance their security posture and protect their valuable assets from a wide range of threats.
+By using these features, organizations can enhance their security posture and protect their valuable assets from many threats.

 ### Benefits of Next-Gen Firewalls